catgriffin85/woollys_yarn_barn/README.md

 Acceptance Criteria:
 * Login form with email and password validation.
 * Error message for incorrect credentials.
-* Successful login redirects to the user dashboard.
+* Successful log in redirects to the user dashboard.

 As an admin, I want to manage products and orders so that I can update inventory and track sales.

 Acceptance Criteria:
 * Admin dashboard with CRUD functionality for products.
 * Role-based access control preventing non-admin users from accessing the admin panel.
-* Order management system displaying status and details.
+* The order management system displays status and details.
 ________________________________________

 <strong>Stock Management</strong>